Roll20/help.roll20.net/_posts/2012-09-05-tabletop-tokens.md

 <img src='/images/TokenSS2.jpg' />

 **1. Represents Character**: Here you can select whether the token represents a [**Character**](/sidebar-journal) or is a None/Generic Token.
-If the token is set to represent a Character then the token will take sync with that Character and the token will aotumatically be updated with any changes made tot he Character in the [**Journal**](/sidebar-journal).
+If the token is set to represent a Character then the token will take sync with that Character and the token will automatically be updated with any changes made to the Character in the [**Journal**](/sidebar-journal).

+<div class='alert alert-info'><strong>Useful Tip:</strong> Set up a Character to represent your PCs, then place tokens across all the pages of your campaign, and use the Represents Character setting to link all the tokens to the Character.
+Then when your players update their tokens or Character, all the tokens across every page will always stay up-to-date.</div>

 **2. Name**: Here you can set the name of the Token.
 If you choose to use the [**Turn Tracker**](/tabletop-toolbox-turn-tracker) in your game, the Token's name will appear next to its thumbnail picture in the turn list.